 NaviRefi Consumer Complaints

 As consumer finance companies, student loan refinancing lenders fall under the jurisdiction of the Consumer Financial Protection Bureau (CFPB), a federal agency.
 As part of its mission, the CFPB allows consumers to log official complaints.
 These complaints are publicly available on the CFPB official website.
-Since March 1, 2012, consumers have submitted 37,364 complaints about Navient Solutions, LLC (Navient & NaviRefi) to the CFPB at an average of one (1) complaint every 2 hours and 24 minutes; this is nearly 525 times higher than the average daily complaint rate among reviewed lenders.
-Among 17,445 complaints with narratives, 472 or 2.7% specifically reference refinancing.
+Since April 3, 2015, consumers have submitted 42,093 complaints about Navient Solutions, LLC (Navient & NaviRefi) to the CFPB at an average of one (1) complaint every 2 hours and 38 minutes; this is 392 times higher than the average daily complaint rate among reviewed lenders.
+Among the 20,092 complaints with narratives, 566 or 2.82% specifically reference refinancing.

 The allegations made in these complaints are unverified, are not necessarily representative of all consumers’ experiences with NaviRefi, and may contain outdated information (about rates, bonus offers, etc.).
 Note that a lender with a large customer base is likely to have a higher number of complaints when compared with smaller lenders.
-Line Graph: Consumer Complaints About Student Loan Refinancing from Navient, Public Complaints filed with the Consumer Financial Protection Bureau, 439 complaints total from 2014 (0), 2015 (18), 2016 (42), 2017 (181), 2018 (91), 2019 (56), 2020 (29), and 2021 (22) Below we’ve included three (3) of the most recent complaints (as of this writing) in which the consumer consented to sharing their details.
+Below we’ve included three (3) of the most recent complaints (as of this writing) in which the consumer (1) consented to sharing their details, and (2) made specific reference to refinancing.

 For a full list of complaints made against Navient Solutions, LLC in the CFPB’s Consumer Complaint Database, click here.